Cyber-Var/TetrECS/README.md

 ## Multiplayer mode

-The game offers a multiplayer mode, where multiple players can compete against each other in terms of who will get the highest score, as well as communicate with each other using the chat.
+The game offers a multiplayer mode, where multiple players can compete against each other in terms of who will get the highest score, as well as communicate through the chat.